ndriannazriel/Advanced-Network-Tech/Lab 5 Configuration.md

 https://github.com/infotechca/gns3-on-gcp/blob/main/README.md

 Troubleshooting in case the same problems come up.
-"Cannot connect to compute 'Gns3Server' with request POST /projects" ==For this, that means that the server/vm has a problem so try restarting it or if worst comes to worst, create a whole new vm.==
+**"Cannot connect to compute 'Gns3Server' with request POST /projects"** For this, that means that the server/vm has a problem so try restarting it or if worst comes to worst, create a whole new vm.
-"The image vios_l2-adventerprisek9-m.vmdk.SSA.152-4.0.55.E is missing" ==For this, delete the image and add back.==
+**"The image vios_l2-adventerprisek9-m.vmdk.SSA.152-4.0.55.E is missing"** For this, delete the image and add back.

 The problem here is if the vios image is in the lab and I off both the VM and OpenVPN, losing connection to the gns3 server, then once I reopen again, I notice that I can't open it and will get both of the messages above indicating something went wrong.

 ## Peering ISP with group members using ebgp

-##### ISP1 (MY ISP)
+##### ISP1 (MY PHYSICAL ISP)
 ```
 router bgp 19
 bgp router-id 2.2.2.2